stormforger/cli/README.md

 To update all dependencies, run `dep ensure -update`.

-In any case: **Make sure you add dependencies in a dedicated commit!**.
+In any case: **Make sure you add or update dependencies in a dedicated commit!**.

 ### Release